SysBioChalmers/OrthOmics/README.md

 | Osmotic stress |	30°C / pH 5.5 / KCL [1M] |	36°C / pH 5.5 / KCL [1M] |	--- |

+The main function for the analysis is `**multiOmics_Analysis_pipeline**` located on the `complementaryScripts` subfolder.
+It should be run on R studio allowing the installation of the required packages.
+With this, preprocessing (two levels of filters), PCA and DE analysis are performed on RNAseq, relative and absolute proteomics datasets.

+DE hits for all organisms and conditions are mapped to the `**SingleCopyOG_All.txt**` file which contains a list of 1:1:1 single copy orthologous proteins obtained from `**orthoFinder**`, this allows to explore the evolutionary conserved stress-adaptation responses of the three organisms in this study at the transcript and protein levels.

+Finally, an integrated table wich contains results from DE RNAseq analysis, absolute proteomics levels, GO terms, gene names, molecular weights, AA sequence length, etc. is generated for the three organisms.

-The proteomics datasets have been incorporated to enzymatically constrained GEMs for the three organisms, available at:
+The absolute proteomics datasets [NSAF] have also been incorporated to enzyme-constrained GEMs for the three organisms, available at:

 | Organism | Model ID |	URL |
 | ------------- |:-------------:|:-------------:|
 | *S. cervisiae* |	ecYeastGEM |	https://github.com/SysBioChalmers/GECKO |
 | *K. marxianus* |	ecKmarxGEM |	https://github.com/SysBioChalmers/EnzymeConstrained-Kmarx-GEM |
 | *Y. lipolytica* |	ecYaliGEM |	https://github.com/SysBioChalmers/EnzymeConstrained-Yali-GEM |

-The main function for the analysis is `multiOmics_Analysis_pipeline` located on the `complementaryScripts` subfolder.
-It should be run on R studio allowing the installation of the required packages.
-With this, preprocessing (two levels of filters), PCA and DE analysis are performed on RNAseq, relative and absolute proteomics datasets.
-Then the DE hits for all organisms and conditions are mapped to the `SingleCopyOG_All.txt` file which contains a list of 1:1:1 single copy orthologous proteins obtained from `orthoFinder`, this allows to explore the evolutionary conserved stress-adaptation responses of the three organisms in this study at the transcript and protein levels.
-Finally, an integrated table wich contains results from DE RNAseq analysis, absolute proteomics levels, GO terms, gene names, molecular weights, AA sequence length, etc. is generated for the three organisms.

 - KeyWords